WonhoZhung/starter-academic/content/post/schnet-a-continuous-filter-convolutional-neural-network-for-modeling-quantum-interactions/index.md

 > We propose _SchNet_: a neural network specifically designed to respect essential quantum chemical constraints. _Schnet_ delivers both rotationally invariant energy prediction and rotationally equivariant force predictions.

+### OUTLINE:
+1. Backgrounds
+2. Objectives
+3. Proposed architecture of _SchNet_
+4. Remarks from the experiments

+---

+1. Backgrounds
+1. Objectives
 1. Continuous-filter convolutions
 - The discrete filter is unable to capture the continuous changes in positions of the atoms, resulting in the discontinuous energy predictions.
 - On the other hand, the continuous filter can capture the arbitrary positions of the atoms, and yield smooth energy predictions.